kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

-- FRA prioritizes testing and controls according to risk level instead of testing every function with the same intensity.
+- FRA is an assessment for prioritizing testing and controls according to risk level, rather than testing every function with the same intensity.
-- Risk items are linked to a URS when applicable, but risk items without a direct URS link are also allowed.
+- Risk items are linked to URS requirements when needed; risk items without a direct URS link are also allowed.
-- Assessment results are used to determine the scope of subsequent IQ, OQ, and PQ testing and RTM coverage.
+- Assessment results are used to determine the scope of subsequent IQ, OQ, and PQ testing and to evaluate RTM coverage.

 ---